Creating website and blogging in Org mode

 The idea here is to build a static HTML website generated from a collection of Org documents.
 On one hand, the site have a couple of content pages such as Home, About and so on.
 On the other hand, it features a small blog as well.

 When it comes to the style of the site, I am looking for simplicity.
-Although, there are some great Org HTML templates, they are rather adapted for standalone HTML pages than for creating a complete website with navigation.
-So, I prefer to define a tiny custom CSS style sheet to make the assembly of the site as easy to maintain as possible.
+Although, there are some great Org HTML templates [2], they are adapted rather for standalone pages than for a complete website with navigation.
+So, I prefer to define my own tiny CSS style sheet.

 The file structure of the project is described below.